 How to pair Fire TV to Echo

-According to Amazon, if you only have one Fire TV registered to your account, Alexa should complete the linking process automatically.
+If you only have one Fire TV registered to your account, Alexa can complete the linking process automatically.
 Just say a request that includes Fire TV to your Alexa device (for instance, "Alexa, show me action movies on Fire TV"), and that device will be paired to your Fire TV.
 However, if you have more than one Fire TV, then you need to use the Alexa app to pair.

 - Select Fire TV.